Cohomological rigidity of manifolds with torus actions: I: Preliminaries

 \subsection{Moment-angle complexes and manifolds}

 Moment-angle complexes play a key role in toric topology.
-They were first introduced by Davis and Januszkiewicz \cite{DJ91} and extensively studied in detail and named by Buchstaber and Panov \cite{BP00}.
-Further generalizations of moment-angle complexes, now known as polyhedral product, were studied in the work of \cite{BBCG1}.
-Let us recall their construction in the most general way.
+They were first introduced by Davis and Januszkiewicz \cite{DJ91} and extensively studied in detail and named by Buchstaber and Panov \cite{BP00}, {where a general construction from an arbitrary topological pair $(X,A)$ was also considered (following a suggestion of N. Strickland).
+Further generalizations of moment-angle complexes to a set of pairs of spaces, now known as polyhedral products, were studied in the work of Grbi\'c and Theriault \cite{GT07} as well as Bahri, Bendersky, Cohen and Gitler \cite{BBCG1}, where the term `polyhedral product' (due to W. Browder) was introduced.} Let us recall their construction in the most general way.